ckeditor/ckeditor4-docs/docs/features/spellcheck/README.md

 The most popular languages used with WProofreader include: American English, British English, Canadian English, Canadian French, French, German, Italian, Greek, Spanish, Finnish, Danish, Dutch, Portuguese, Swedish, Ukrainian, Norwegian Bokmål, Brazilian Portuguese.
 There are, however, over 160 languages altogether, available for download from the Webspellchecker site.
 Grammar checking is available for over 20 languages.

 A recent addition to the software are AI-driven tools.
 Smart algorithms employed in the AI-based language dictionaries offer better a far better checking quality, generating proofreading suggestions based on the context of the sentence.
 They provide more suitable suggestions that address mistakes with thrice the accuracy of traditional dictionaries.
 The AI-based support is currently available for English and German.

-You can check the full list [here](https://webspellchecker.com/additional-dictionaries/).
+You can check the [full list of available dictionaries](https://webspellchecker.com/additional-dictionaries/) for a detailed information.

+### Multi-language Support

+For content in multiple languages, it is also possible to use WProofreader.
+The spell check feature can automatically detect the text language properly.
+It is enough to choose “Auto Detect” in the Language dropdown in the WProofreader settings.
+Suggestions for spelling and grammar (where available) will be displayed properly for each text fragment.

+{@img assets/img/wproofreader_04.png 771 Choose the auto-detect language option.}

 ## Customization Options